kivy/kivy/doc/sources/guide/packaging-windows.rst

 .. warning::

-    If you have other installed versions of Python, these sometimes add their own PYTHONPATH environment variable.
-This can result in PyInstaller failing to resolve Kivy dependencies and your exe throwing "no module name XX" errors.
+    In rare cases, other installed versions of Python can interfere with PyInstaller resolving Kivy dependencies, leading to "no module name XX" errors.
 Possible solutions are using
     `Buildozer <https://github.com/kivy/buildozer>`_ in a
     `virtualenv <http://virtualenv.readthedocs.org/en/latest/>`_, using
-    virtualenv for all you python installs, using a clean Windows installation/virtual machine or (not recommended)
+    virtualenv for all you python installs, using a clean Windows installation/virtual machine or (not recommended) temporarily altering/removing the PYTHONPATH Windows environment variable.
-    removing other Python installations.

 Including Gstreamer
 -------------------